chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

-Demond Drummer joined Chi Hack Night to connect with civic-minded technologists.
-Previously, Demond Drummer was an organizer at Englewood Codes where he helped launch the Largelots program.
-He is now a founder at Coderspace in Chicago.
+I joined Chi Hack Night to connect with civic-minded technologists.
+Previously, I was an organizer at Englewood Codes where he helped launch the Large Lots program.
+I am now a founder at Coderspace in Chicago.

 **What are you presenting at the Summit?**

-Demond will be presenting on [Digital literacy and power at Digital Inclusion Meets Civic Tech (Wed 9/30, 3:15pm, Salon C)](https://www.codeforamerica.org/summit/schedule/#breakout_116).
+I will be presenting on [Digital literacy and power at Digital Inclusion Meets Civic Tech (Wed 9/30, 3:15pm, Salon C)](https://www.codeforamerica.org/summit/schedule/#breakout_116).

 **Who are you interested in meeting?**

-Demond would love to meet anyone interested in digital literacy - from basic skills to coding.
+Anyone interested in digital literacy - from basic skills to coding.

 **What would you like to brag about?**

-Demond is now a founder at [Coderspace](http://coderspace.org/) in Chicago.
+I am now a founder at [Coderspace](http://coderspace.org/) in Chicago.
 CoderSpace youth learn how to code and work together to build websites for local businesses and organizations.
 They operate on a team-based, project-based learning model.
 Coderspace believes the best learning happens in context and within teams.

 **What's your favorite Chicago food?**

-Demond’s favorite food in Chicago is Italian Fiesta.
+Chicago is Italian Fiesta.

 ## [Derek Eder](https://www.twitter.com/derekeder)